Francis Marion: Engagements with Tarleton

 The British made repeated efforts to neutralize Marion's force, but Marion's intelligence gathering was excellent and that of the British was poor, due to the overwhelming Patriot presence in the Williamsburg area.
 Colonel Banastre Tarleton was sent to capture or kill Marion in November 1780.
 After pursuing Marion's troops for over 26 miles through a swamp, Tarleton supposedly said "as for this old fox, the Devil himself could not catch him."
 Based on this tale, Marion's supporters began to call him "the Swamp Fox".

-Once Marion had shown his ability at guerrilla warfare, making himself a serious nuisance to the British, Governor John Rutledge commissioned him as a brigadier general of state troops.
+Once Marion had shown his ability at guerrilla warfare, making himself a serious nuisance to the British, Governor John Rutledge commissioned him as a brigadier general of militia.
 Marion fought against freed slaves working or fighting alongside the British.
 He received an order from Rutledge to execute all Black people suspected of carrying provisions or gathering intelligence for the British "agreeable to the laws of this State".

 End of the war

-When Major General Nathanael Greene took command in the South, Marion and Lieutenant Colonel Henry Lee III were ordered in January 1781, to attack Georgetown but were unsuccessful.
+When Major General Nathanael Greene took command in the South, Marion and Lieutenant Colonel Henry Lee III were ordered in January 1781 to attack Georgetown, but were unsuccessful.
 In April, they took Fort Watson.
-In May, they captured Fort Motte.
-Thereby, they succeeded in breaking communications between British outposts in the Carolinas.
+In May, they captured Fort Motte, breaking communications between British outposts in the Carolinas.
 On August 31, Marion rescued a small American force trapped by 500 British soldiers, under the leadership of Major C. Fraser.
 For this action he received the thanks of the Continental Congress.
 Marion commanded the right wing under General Greene at the Battle of Eutaw Springs.

 In January 1782, he was elected to the South Carolina General Assembly at Jacksonborough and left his troops to take up his seat.
 During his absence, Marion's men grew disheartened, particularly after a British sortie from Charleston, and there was reportedly a conspiracy to turn him over to the British.
 But in June of that year, he put down a Loyalist rebellion on the banks of the Pee Dee River.
 In August, Marion left his unit and returned to his slave plantation, Pond Bluff.
 In 1782, the British Parliament suspended offensive operations in America, and in December 1782, the British withdrew their garrison from Charleston.
 The Treaty of Paris brought the war to an end.